microsoft/ML-For-Beginners/2-Regression/0-intro-to/README.md

 ## Prediction

 You've made it to your goal hopefully.
 The whole point of this process was to combine an algorithm, i.e model and training data so you can make a prediction of data you haven't seen yet.
-Will take stock increase or decrease, is it sunny tomorrow and so on?
+Will that stock increase or decrease, is it sunny tomorrow and so on?